jecki/DHParser/documentation_src/manuals/05_testing.rst

-string-content of the text-nodes during AST-transformation by writing a dedicated transformation-procedure or b) removing LF from the list of disposable symbols in the grammar, then exchanging its content of each LF-node with a single whitespace characters and, maybe also changeing its name to "L" in the course of doing so, both during the AST-transformation-stage and, finally, merging any CHARS- and L-nodes within all nodes where they could possibly appear (i.e. text, bold and
+string-content of the text-nodes during AST-transformation by writing a dedicated transformation-procedure or b) removing LF from the list of disposable symbols in the grammar, then exchanging its content of each LF-node with a single whitespace characters and, maybe also changing its name to "L" in the course of doing so, both during the AST-transformation-stage and, finally, merging any CHARS- and L-nodes within all nodes where they could possibly appear (i.e. text, bold and